LumIT-Labs/open-securekos/README.rst

     **Open Secure-K OS** is an operating system booting from a USB key in which you can safely create and store your personal and private data.
 It is an **advanced Debian Bullseye Linux-based live USB operating system built for security**: user and system data are saved encrypted within the USB key (AES 512bit), so the system can be used as a clean and safe environment for your on-line security-critical activities.
 Moreover Open Secure-K OS does not rely on the PC hard drive and, being a Linux derivative, it’s immune to most viruses and it’s spyware / adware / backdoor free.

     Open Secure-K OS features a unique partitioning scheme - it is liveng-compliant (https://github.com/LumIT-Labs/liveng, https://liveng.readthedocs.io) -, which allows complete system and kernel update with a readonly system partition.
-GRUB is the bootloader for both BIOS and UEFI; the Linux Foundation’s preloader assures the Secure Boot compliance.
 See the liveng specification or below for more.

     Unique system features are: